ollyc2015/KratzeeFree/README.md

 # Download

 The version stored here is a lite version with access to the Trivia based version only.
+The lite version can also be downloaded from the app store here: https://play.google.com/store/apps/details?id=uk.co.oliverbcurtis.kratzee